Pomodoro Technique Skyrockets Productivity in 25-Minute Bursts

 Q: Should I use Pomodoros for creative work?

 A: Absolutely!
 Many creatives find Pomodoros helpful for getting started and maintaining momentum.
 The timer can help overcome creative blocks and perfectionism.
 Just remember that some creative flows might naturally extend beyond 25 minutes, and that’s okay too.
+The Pomodoro Technique is a tool, not a tyrant.

 NOTEThis article contains affiliate links.
 If you purchase through these links, we may earn a small commission at no additional cost to you.
 We only recommend products we genuinely believe will help boost your productivity.